element-hq/element-meta/docs/FTUE.md

 3. User creates account
 4. Web view closes (or redirect back to Web/Desktop app), user is back in the app
 5. [user is logged in]
-6. Additional user attributes (user can skip)
-7. How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs)
+6. How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs; see [How do you want others to find you?](#how-do-you-want-others-to-find-you) for more details)
+7. Additional user attributes (user can skip; see [Additional user attributes](#additional-user-attributes) for more details)
 8. Ask to allow notifications
 9. Ask for consent to analytics
-10. Element is fully set up, user sees their 'All chats' list
+10. Element is fully set up, user sees their (empty) 'All chats' list
+11. User gets hints on how to get started (start a conversation, join a public room, etc.)

 ## Related solution concepts